 - When was your last C-section?
 The risk of uterine rupture is higher if you attempt VBAC too soon after having a C-section — such as within 18 to 24 months.

-If you had a uterine rupture during a previous pregnancy, you're not a candidate for VBAC.
+Also, keep in mind that if you had a uterine rupture during a previous pregnancy, you're not a candidate for VBAC.

 If you're considering VBAC, discuss the option with your health care provider early in pregnancy.

-- Wells CE, et al. Choosing the route of delivery after cesarean birth. http://www.uptodate.com/index.
-Accessed March 1, 2012.
+- Wells CE, et al. Choosing the route of delivery after cesarean birth. http://www.uptodate.com/home.
+Accessed May 19, 2015.

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 115: Vaginal birth after previous Cesarean delivery.
+ACOG Practice Bulletin No. 115: Vaginal birth after previous cesarean delivery.
 Obstetrics & Gynecology.
 2010;116:450.

-- Berghella V. Cesarean delivery: Preoperative issues. http://www.uptodate.com/index.
-Accessed March 1, 2012.
+- Berghella V. Cesarean delivery: Preoperative issues. http://www.uptodate.com/home.
+Accessed May 19, 2015.